Alonso-del-Arte/chess/doc/Terminology.md

 * **Archbishop** &mdash; A nonstandard chess piece combining the capabilities of the bishop and the knight.
-* **Atomic chess** &mdash; The most hilarious chess variant, in which captures cause explosions that destroy the capturing piece and any non-pawn pieces in immediately neighboring squares.
+* **Atomic chess** &mdash; The most hilarious chess variant, in which captures cause explosions that destroy the capturing piece, the captured piece and any non-pawn pieces in immediately neighboring squares.

 ## B